14th BNB Burn | Quarterly Highlights and Insights from CZ

 In the longer term, we hope BNB will be the native token on multiple application specific blockchains.
 BNB was never intended to replace Bitcoin or Ethereum.
 We have always wanted BNB to be an application-level blockchain.
 To become a true mass-adopted application, BNB must be able to facilitate billions of transactions per day.
 In its current form(s), we still have a long way to go.
 We are working on it.

-In the last quarter, we have seen significant growth in Binance Smart Chain (BSC), reaching about 40% of Ethereum’s network activities within one quarter of launching.
+In the last quarter, we have seen significant growth in BNB Chain (former BSC), reaching about 40% of Ethereum’s network activities within one quarter of launching.

-820,000 unique Binance Smart Chain addresses have been created
+820,000 unique BNB Chain addresses have been created

 We fully appreciate all the effort these projects have put in to grow the BNB ecosystem.